zpaulovics/datetimepicker-rails/README.md

 2. pformat for earlier versions: Earlier versions are based on the bootstrap-datetimepicker by @tarruda, which applies a different pattern to make the date to string conversion.
-He does not released any documentation.
+He does not release any documentation.
 Here is the related part of the source code:
 ```
     dd: {property: 'UTCDate', getPattern: function() { return '(0?[1-9]|[1-2][0-9]|3[0-1])\\b';}},
     MM: {property: 'UTCMonth', getPattern: function() {return '(0?[1-9]|1[0-2])\\b';}},